 Second, bad is positive, at times.
 Complaints about bureaucratization are as merited as the recogniton that bureaucratization is one way decisionmakers resist trivializing issues further.
 Even administration is a kind of fastthinking when compared to some alternatives.

 Third, not only is the chief feature of this messiness surprise, the greatest surprise is how many ways the uncertainty, complexity, conflict and incompleteness afford for recasting (redescribing) the so-called intractable.
 Having many components, multiple differentiation and high interconnectivity has, again, its upsides, not just downsides.
+Complexity sands away any shield of photo-clarity and reveals the contingent possibilities that have been missed.

 7. Complex messiness also implies that some kinds of accidents and errors—including sabotage—are going on that are not noted by anyone, including at times the perpetrators acting unintentionally.